Implementation and verification of coherent error suppression using randomized compiling for Grover's algorithm on a trapped-ion device: Appendix

-The procedure for implementing the quantum circuit of the Grover's algorithm on a trapped-ion device is described below.
-First, as shown in Fig. \ref{fig:cx_cz2xx}, all two-qubit gates, including the $\mathit{CX}$ and $\mathit{CZ}$ gates, are decomposed circuits using $\mathit{XX}(\pi/2)$ gate and additional single-qubit gates.
-Furthermore, consecutive single-qubit gates between two-qubit gates are replaced with a single-qubit gate to reduce the number of gate operations to be executed.
-For an original circuit with the universal single-qubit gates and a $\mathit{XX}(\pi/2)$ gate, this decomposition is shown in Fig. \ref{fig:universalxx}, where $U_{ij}$ is a universal single-qubit gate.
-This figure shows a quantum circuit with and without $\mathit{XX}$ gates between single-qubit gates.
+For an original circuit with the universal single-qubit gates and a \(XX(\pi/2)\) gate, this decomposition is shown in Figure~\ref{fig:universalxx}, where \(U_{ij}\) is a universal single-qubit gate, where \(i\) represents the qubit number and \(j\) indicates the order of the single-qubit gate.
+This figure shows a quantum circuit with and without \(XX\) gates between single-qubit gates.
 An arbitrary single-qubit gate can be implemented with three Euler rotation-angle \cite{OneQubitEulerDecomposer, euler_decomposition_2}.
-In general, at least two arbitrary rotation angles are required, but the $\mathit{GPI}$ and $\mathit{GPI}2$ gates allow arbitrary $Z$ rotations; meanwhile, $X$ rotations are limited to $X$ and $\mathit{\sqrt{X}}$.
-An arbitrary single-qubit gate can be implemented on a quantum device via $\mathit{ZXZXZ}$ decomposition using arbitrary $Z$ rotations and $\mathit{\sqrt{X}}$ gates.
-As shown in Eq. \eqref{eq:zsxzsxz}, a universal single-qubit gate $U$ can be implemented with $Z$ gates having three arbitrary rotation angles ($\theta_{1}$, $\theta_{2}$, and $\theta_{3}$) and two $\mathit{\sqrt{X}}$ gates.
+In general, at least two arbitrary rotation angles are required, but the \(GPI\) and \(GPI2\) gates allow arbitrary \(Z\) rotations; meanwhile, \(X\) rotations are limited to \(X\) and \(\sqrt{X}\).
+An arbitrary single-qubit gate can be implemented on a quantum device via \(ZXZXZ\) decomposition using arbitrary \(Z\) rotations and \(\sqrt{X}\) gates.
+As shown in Eq.~\eqref{eq:zsxzsxz}, a universal single-qubit gate \(U\) can be implemented with \(Z\) gates having three arbitrary rotation angles (\(\theta_{1}\), \(\theta_{2}\), and \(\theta_{3}\)) and two \(\sqrt{X}\) gates.

-As shown in Eq. \eqref{eq:GPI2}, the $\mathit{GPI}2$ gate includes the $\mathit{\sqrt{X}}$ gate operation.
-Therefore, the above gate operation can be partially implemented with two serial $\mathit{GPI}2$ gates as follows; however, an additional $Z(\phi_{3})$ gate is required, as shown in Eq. \eqref{eq:gpi2gpi2z}.
+As shown in Eq.~\eqref{eq:GPI2}, the \(GPI2\) gate includes the \(\sqrt{X}\) gate operation.
+Therefore, the above gate operation can be partially implemented with two serial \(GPI2\) gates as follows; however, an additional \(Z(\phi_{3})\) gate is required, as shown in Eq.~\eqref{eq:gpi2gpi2z}.